Harsh-bash/wssix/README.md

 type="submit" name="submit"
 ```

-**Now all data from this form is save in your google sheets and in your admin panels.**
+**Now all data from this form is save in your google sheets and you can access it with this admin panel.**